 Pine Cone Bird Feeders

 Help our feathered friends with a pine cone covered in peanut butter and birdseed.
-This eco-friendly craft is a fun way to teach kids about giving back to nature.
+This eco-friendly craft is a fun way to teach kids about giving back to nature, making it a perfect addition to your list of simple Thanksgiving craft ideas.

 Sock Snowballs